UniCredit CEO calm on sale of BoI stake in Generali to state fund

+* Board approves to write off investment worth EGP 1.2 million in NRG Co under liquidation Source: (http://bit.ly/2lJSvg0) Further company coverage:

-MILAN Unicredit Chief Executive Federico Ghizzoni said on Tuesday he is comfortable with the sale of the Bank of Italy's stake in Assicurazioni Generali (GASI.MI) to state-backed fund Fondo Strategico Italiano (FSI).
+MILAN Dec 18 Unicredit Chief Executive Federico Ghizzoni said on Tuesday he is comfortable with the sale of the Bank of Italy's stake in Assicurazioni Generali to state-backed fund Fondo Strategico Italiano (FSI).

 "We have read that the buyer will be FSI and it (the stake) will be managed on a medium term horizon...
 I am very tranquil," Ghizzoni said.